What is Biological Computing?

 Alan Turing is considered one of the fathers of modern computing.
 In addition to his work during World War II creating a computer that could crack the Axis codes to help the Allies achieve victory in many engagements, Turing was also one of the first to use computers to paint a clearer picture of the biological world.

-Turing developed a mathematical model to study morphogenesis or the biological process that causes cells to take a specific shape during embryonic development.
-He published a paper in 1952 exploring the Chemical Basis of Morphogenesis that is still cited today.
-He also laid the foundations for modern artificial intelligence by pushing for computers designed to look and function like the human brain.
+Turing developed a mathematical model to study morphogenesis, or the biological process that causes cells to take a specific shape during embryonic development.
+In 1952, he published a paper exploring the Chemical Basis of Morphogenesis that is still cited today.
+Turing also laid the foundations for modern artificial intelligence by pushing for computers designed to look and function like the human brain.
 He didn’t see it then but created the foundation for biological computing and computational biology.

 They sound similar, but the two fields are distinctly different.
 Turing’s study of morphogenesis is an example of one of the earliest applications of computational biology — using computers to understand complex biological events.
 While distantly related to biological computing, it relies on traditional computer hardware rather than biological processors.